-Louisiana cooks rejoice; it’s shrimp season!
-Now that the fall inshore shrimp season has opened all along the coast, it’s time to fire up the boiling pot.
+Louisiana cooks rejoice!
 We live in a state of bliss when it comes to having access to one of the world’s most treasured culinary ingredients–wild-caught Gulf shrimp.
 Our shrimp have multiple uses in the kitchen, and there is no shortage of classic Cajun recipes to showcase this product.
 Just think of the options; Shrimp Creole, shrimp and okra gumbo, BBQ shrimp, fried shrimp, or a spicy backyard shrimp boil (my favorite) are just a few of the options.

 WHY ARE LOUISIANA SHRIMP DIFFERENT?
 Louisiana shrimp are prized by home cooks and restaurant chefs alike.
 The overall quality of our Gulf shrimp is unparalleled when it comes to taste and texture.
 Some call it a briny sweetness that shines in almost any culinary preparation with a texture that is unmatched by imported products.
 Fresh-caught shrimp has a mild sea breeze, ocean smell.
 Shells hold tightly to the flesh, and legs are intact.
 The meat is firm and translucent.
 Quality is the reason why the Louisiana shrimping industry is America’s largest producer and accounts for up to 120 million pounds landed.

 But to source the freshest Louisiana shrimp available takes a little planning.
 To help you, we’ve created a quick step-by-step video: